 Patient representative / advocate

-Sarah is co-founder of PROMISE (Proactive Management of Integrated Services and Environments).
-The impact of this three-year initiative was to reduce the use of physical interventions within CPFT and prone restraint has almost been eliminated.
+She co-founded and co-lead the PROMISE (Proactive Management of Integrated Services and Environments) project from 2014-2017.
+The impact of this coproduced quality improvement programme was to significantly reduce the use of physical interventions within the CPFT.

 Condition interest or area of knowledge